FAME BEYOND THE MUSIC

 The man had no identification on him, just an unused rail ticket, a bus ticket, a comb, gum, cigarettes, and the scrap of paper from the book.
 He wore a smart brown suit.
 Sitting on his collar was a half-smoked cigarette.

 Who was he, where was he from, how did he die?
-Investigators drew a blank and the body was buried in 1949; the headstone simply said “the unknown man.”
+The body was buried in 1949; the headstone simply said “the unknown man.”

-The case intrigued many people and for decades, speculation remained.
+The case intrigued many people and for decades.

 Back in 1949, a phone number led police to a 27-year-old nursing student who asked at the time that her name not be made public.